-Cross-training staff has long been viewed as a way to groom future managers.
-Today, the practice has moved beyond managerial candidates to all levels, and there are good reasons behind this change.
+Cross-training staff has long been viewed as a useful way to train future managers.
+Today, the practice has moved beyond managerial candidates to all levels.

-While cross-training may seem like a no-brainer, it is not without risks.
-It’s more than simply teaching employees new skills and plugging them into different or unfamiliar roles as needed.
+While cross-training may seem like a no-brainer, it’s not without risks and requires planning to be carried out well.
+In other words, successful cross-training requires more than simply teaching employees new skills and plugging them into different or unfamiliar roles as needed.

-It’s a process, and doing it right can help employees, clients and your business.
-Doing it wrong can negatively impact morale – and potentially the bottom line.
+Although the process takes time to develop and implement, it can help employees, clients and your business thrive and ensure business continuity.
+Doing it wrong, however, can negatively impact morale – and potentially be costly to your bottom line.

 Here’s what to know when cross-training staff:

-Cross-training is about developing employees in order to better the business and the customer experience.
+Cross-training is about developing employees to improve the business and customer experience.
+It allows employees to:

-Developing employees helps ensure stability and provide valuable flexibility across the team.
+1. Cross-training helps organizations maintain stability and provides valuable flexibility across teams.
 Any organization without backups for key roles can grind to a halt if key personnel are unavailable.
 Cross-trained staff can provide safeguards for these contingencies.

 Cross-training needs to be consistent, planned and organized.

-From there, determine if your process or steps are accurate, usually the person in the role can validate the process.
+- Determine if your process or steps are accurate: Usually the person in the role can validate the process.
 If not, then make adjustments.
 Like any new process, things work better after a few iterations.

 The goal is to build and fine tune a plan to consistently cross-train employees for a critical role or specific skills.
 This process is similar to what would occur when onboarding a new employee.